AI-Driven Fraud Detection: Guarding the Digital Economy in 2025

 Understanding Fraud Detection Systems

-- Scalability to handle increasing volumes of transactions.
+- Scalability to handle rising transaction volumes across global markets.

 Pythonimport torch